emilyxpan/sea-level-seekers/README.md

 python main.py load_model [path to model]
 ```

 Note that this will load in a model in the main.py file.
+Some trained models are available in the top level directory.

 To use the model for a specific task, please add your own code using
 ```bash
 outputs = model(inputs)
 ```